bso2001/home/README.md

-The current version of bertolsson.com, built using React in August 2020.
+The current version of [bertolsson.com](https://bertolsson.com), built using React in August 2020.

-Source is in, of all things, the **src/** directory.
+The source is stored in, of all places, the **src/** directory.
 In there you will find:

 **elements/** containing common components such as display cards (based on Material UI), the audio player, albums/tracks, etc.